 - Trusworthy friend stays at the bottom holding both strands of rope

-- If you screw up trusworthy friend pulls both strands and you stop immediately
+- If you screw up trusworthy friend at the bottom pulls both strands of rope and you stop immediately

-Using this method you can rest assure the anchor and rigging are proper and safe, and the "Fireman's Belay" from your friend assures a gentle touch-down even if you blow it.
+This is the safest method of learning to rappel.
+The anchor and rigging are proper and safe and the "Fireman's Belay" from your friend assures a gentle touch-down even if you blow it.

 If you know how to belay and rappel you can take down ropes and climb multi-pitch routes.
 You've got a future in this!

 Many people stay in this zone for a long time, some forever.
-If you want to go to the next level, then you'll want to start leading.
-Leading is a different game and requires a more rounded knowledge base.
-It introduces a new element of danger and fear and is as much a head game as it is a battle of strength or technique.
+If you want to go to the next level, you'll want to start leading.
+Leading is a different game and requires more technique and knowledge.
+It introduces a new element of danger and is as much a head game as it is a battle of strength or technique.
 "Sport" climbing offers the safety of strong pre-placed bolts, so most start there.